YashviJoshi10/Athletix/README.md

-# Don't forget to start our repository

 # 🏋️ Athletix

 **Athletix** is a Flutter-based mobile application designed to streamline collaboration between athletes, coaches, doctors, and sports organizations.
 It offers a centralized platform to manage tournaments, track performance and injuries, maintain schedules, and facilitate communication while respecting user roles.

----
+## ⭐ Don't forget to star our repository

 ## 🚀 Features